Last updated on February 2, 2023 by Wandering our World

 The prize for visiting them is not only some of the best beaches in the world, but beaches that are far less busy than many of Trinidad and Tobago’s Caribbean counterparts.

-From sunbathing to snorkeling, steelpan bands to shark sandwiches – here’s our top picks of the best beaches in Trinidad and Tobago.
+From sunbathing to snorkeling, steelpan bands in the evening to shark sandwiches (yes you read that right!) – here’s our top picks of the best beaches in Trinidad and Tobago and why they’re worth visiting.

-As Maracas beach is popular, if you want a quieter experience with the same views, head over to Tyrico beach which is in the adjacent bay.
+As Maracas Beach is popular, if you want a quieter experience with the same views, just head over to Tyrico Beach which is in the adjacent bay.

 A favorite of Trinidadians, this beach is much quieter than Maracas, with calmer waters.